brucemack/Si5351-Console/README.md

 10 milliseconds.
 This is a good way to trigger an external tool like an oscilloscope or something.

-The step size parameter is used to control how far we move in each step.
+The regular step size parameter is used to control how far we move in each step.
 All of the normal capabilities of the step (step mode, etc.) are honored during the sweep.
-It's just like pressing +/-.
+It's just like pressing +/- a lot of times!

 At the end of each step (i.e. after things have settled) a reading is taken from an analog pin (A0 by default) and saved.
 This can be used to read a power level or some other data point.

 At the end of each sweep the saved samples are output to the terminal for further analysis.
+I generally copy/paste this data into Excel (LibreOffice) or MatLab or something else to get a look at the sweep data.

 Version History
 ==============